curlsloth/NYU-HPC-4-newbies/README.md

 ### Can I use Jupyter notebook on HPC? ###

-Yes, you can use Open OnDemand!
+Yes, you can use it via Open OnDemand!
 Here are the [instructions](https://sites.google.com/nyu.edu/nyu-hpc/hpc-systems/greene/software/open-ondemand-ood-with-condasingularity).

 I recommend using this GUI to experiment directly with your scripts while utilizing HPC's resources.
 It can be more effective than testing on your local computer with limited resources or running debugging cycles each time you execute a `.py` file.
 Once you have a working pipeline, you can reorganize it into a `.py` file for scaling up.